 4. Dealing With the Damage

-Snow removal, rehabilitation and repair efforts can cost a lot of money.
+Natural disasters can cause a lot of damage and require a lot of money to rebuild.
+Snow removal, rehabilitation and repair efforts and costs.
 For example, the city of Buffalo budgeted approximately $9 million for snow removal alone in 2014-2015.

 5. Wary Attitudes